You may have donated your own blood to help medical patients in need of blood transfusions, but dogs sometimes need to get blood transfusions, too.

 What Happens After Your Dog Donates Blood?

 Dogs who donate blood are usually given plenty of treats, as they can’t eat cookies like humans.
-Some veterinarians provide an incentive to donate blood by giving a credit for future medical treatment.
-You should ask your veterinarian if they do this.
+Some vets provide an incentive to donate blood by giving a credit for future medical treatment.
+You should ask your vet if they do this.

 Dogs who are good candidates for blood donation may be asked to be repeat donors.
 The dogs who donate 250 ml of blood can donate again within ten to 14 days.
 Dogs who donate 450 ml of blood can return after three to four weeks.